kytk-03/mujpy/README.rst

 Released under the MIT licence.

-Linux instructions for the time being.
-VAlid on WIN10, that has a linux shell
+Linux instructions, for the time being.
+Valid on WIN10 that has a linux shell.

 * Use virtualenv (see virtualenv.pypa.io).
 * Make sure you have python(3) and jupyter, or install them (see jupyter.readthedoc.io).
 * Install mujpy.
 Download from https://github.com/RDeRenzi/mujpy, unzip into the directory of your choice::